-The four Evangelists (Matthew, Mark, Luke and John) are depicted on this symbol as a winged man, an eagle, a winged lion and a winged ox (or calf).
-They are derived from the priest Ezekiel's prophecy after seeing a vision of four living creatures1.
+The four Evangelists (Matthew, Mark, Luke and John) are depicted here as a winged man, an eagle, a winged lion and a winged ox (or calf).

 Putting aside the claims by UFOlogists that Ezekiel witnessed flying saucers, we can imagine the prophet believed he was seeing a vision of God being served by Cherubim angels – winged creatures ready to fly out swiftly at God's command to do His work.
 In particular, this involved spreading the news of salvation, also known as 'Gospel'.
 This cross can therefore also be called the Gospel Cross.
 (See also Mission Cross.)

 John is represented (top right) as an Eagle because of his "soaring" witness to Jesus' divine nature.
-The eagle soars at high altitudes, it is quick and sharp-sighted, and it has a rich symbolic history.
-An early legend held that the eagle would periodically renew its youth by flying near the sun and then plunging into a lake or fountain.
-On this basis the eagle became a symbol for the Resurrection.
-In addition, since the eagle soars upward, it became a symbol for Christ's Ascension.
-Eagles also represent Christians who have died and risen again2.
+Even soaring at high altitudes, the eagle is quick and sharp-sighted.
+An early legend held that the eagle would periodically renew its youth by flying near the sun and then plunging into a lake or fountain; hence it became a symbol for the Resurrection..

-...or at least, that is the interpretation suggested by St. Jerome.
+...or at least, that's the interpretation suggested by St. Jerome.
 Other great theologians and developers of Western Christianity had different views, as shown by one of our contributors:

 Early on the Church began to associate the four evangelists with the four living creatures of Ezechiel 10:14 and Rev. 4:6-8.
 For instance, the writings of St. Irenæus, who first makes the association, date to the mid-100s.
 Other Christian theologians from the first four centuries of the Christian era had differing opinions, as seen in the table following: